GithubAnant/minesweeperAI/README.md

-🧠 Minesweeper AI
+# Minesweeper AI

 A simple AI that plays Minesweeper using logical inference and probability.
-Built for fun and experimentation with basic constraint satisfaction and game strategy.

-⚙️ Features
-Plays standard Minesweeper grid

-Uses basic logic to flag mines and uncover safe cells

-Falls back to probability when unsure

-Configurable board size and mine count

-🛠️ How It Works
-Parses the board state.

-Applies deterministic rules (e.g., 1 revealed next to 1 covered = that one is a mine).

-If no moves are certain, calculates probabilities and picks the safest move.
+## Quick start

+1. Open the Releases tab on the right hand side of this page.
+2. Choose the download for your operating system
+   1. Windows: `MinesweeperAI.exe`
+   2. macOS: `MinesweeperAI.dmg` or `.app`
+3. Download the file to a folder on your PC.
+4. In that folder, double click the file to run.
+5. That is it

+## Extra notes

+- macOS may show a security prompt.
+If it does, right click the app, choose Open, then Open again.